Brian McGahen: Biography

-McGahen became director of a home care service in 1986, and he supported extended care to AIDS sufferers, spousal immigration rights, and a permanent LGBT community centre.
+McGahen became director of a home care service in 1986, and he supported extended care to AIDS sufferers, spousal immigration rights, and a permanent LGBTQ community centre.
 He joined the Pride steering committee in 1989 and became treasurer.

-In 1987 he had been diagnosed with HIV, and chose voluntary euthanasia.
-He died at Elizabeth Bay on 3 April 1990, and was cremated.
-In 1992 he was posthumously inducted into the Sydney Gay and Lesbian Mardi Gras Association Hall of Fame.
+In 1987 he had been diagnosed with HIV and, in 1990, chose voluntary euthanasia and, in doing so, was the first person with HIV/AIDS to do so publicly.
+He died at Elizabeth Bay on 2 April 1990, and was cremated.
+Before his death, organised his own memorial service to be held at Sydney Town Hall where over 300 people joined to celebrate his life.

+Following his death Clover Moore, then a fellow councillor, stated: